-The executive in this scenario was subject to an availability bias and lost a business opportunity as a result.
+The executive in this scenario was subject to an availability bias, and lost a business opportunity as a result.

-In summary, corner-cutting biases can be detrimental to decision-making in organizations.
-If we make judgments based on our quick intuitions about what is right or what we want to be right instead of taking more time to deliberate, gather relevant information, question our initial assumptions, and make objective decisions, then we are likely to let irrelevant, incomplete, or flat-out wrong information guide our choices.
+In summary, Expedience biases can be detrimental to decision-making in organizations.
+If we make judgments based on our quick intuitions about what is right or what we want to be right, instead of taking more time to deliberate, gather relevant information, question our initial assumptions, and make objective decisions, then we are likely to let irrelevant, incomplete, or flat-out wrong information guide our choices.

-See Appendix A for a detailed list of corner-cutting biases.
+(See Appendix A for a detailed list of Expedience biases.)